Notice of AIS Healthcare’s Patient Privacy Practices

 • To respond to organ and tissue donation requests: We may share health information about you with organ procurement organizations.

 Please note: Your state’s law may be different than federal privacy law.
-Please call AIS Healthcare’s compliance department or email us at compliance@aiscaregroup.com if you have any questions about state law.
+Please call AIS’s compliance department or email us at compliance@aiscaregroup.com if you have any questions about state law.

 Your Rights